ZoneMinder/zmeventnotification/docs/guides/es_faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 There could be multiple reasons:

-- If you are connecting from WAN make sure you have set up port forwarding as needed
+- If you are connecting from WAN make sure you have set up port forwarding as needed, reverse proxies set up correctly or cloudflare.
 - Try changing the ``address`` attribute in ``[network]`` section of ``zmeventnotification.ini``.
   If you don't have your IP specified, it will use ``[::]``.
 Try ``0.0.0.0`` instead.

 I just added a new monitor and the ES is not sending notifications for it
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This generally happens if you add a monitor _after_ you configure the ES.
+This generally happens if you add a monitor _after_ you configure the ES and it is already running.
 What you need to do is go to zmNinja's ``Menu->Settings->Event Server`` option and enable the monitor you just added and press save.
+The list of available monitors is cahced and only updated every x (300 by default) seconds.
+This means if you change a monitors status from None or Monitor to Modect and an alarm triggers, the ES may not see it because it has the Monitors 'mode; cached and thinks its still set to its previous setting.
+You can either restart the ES or ait until it 'reloads the monitors'.

 The ES is missing events.
 I see them being triggered in ZM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 There could be multiple issues:

 - Let's start with the most obvious one.
 The ES and ZM need to be running on the same server
-- Alarms are only triggered on Mocord, Modect and Nocord monitors
+- Alarms are only triggered on Mocord, Modect and Nocord monitors, so make sure your monitor is set to a correct mode that allows triggering alarms.
-- If you changed monitor modes or added new monitors after the ES started running, restart the ES so it loads the latest information
+- If you changed monitor modes or added new monitors after the ES started running, restart the ES so it loads the latest information (as mentioned above the monitor list is cached because it does not change much)
 - The ES polls ZM every 5 seconds for new alarms (the duration is controlled by ``event_check_interval`` in ``zmeventnotification.ini``).
 This means that if your alarm is very brief, that is, it starts and ends before the ES polls for new events then it will be missed.
 Note that the ES will catch alarms both in ``ALARM`` and ``ALERT`` state. ``ALARM`` is when ZM is actually detecting motion in the event. ``ALERT`` is when ZM stops detecting motion but is still waiting around till it writes all your ``post event frames`` that you have configured on your ZM Monitor buffer settings.
 So here is an example: Let's say I have a "Garage" monitor that I've configured a post event buffer of 100 (frames) and I've set my camera FPS to 10.
 That means it will take ZM 10 seconds to close an event after my alarm occurs (it will be in ``ALERT`` stage all that time).
 In this case, no matter show short my actual alarm, the ES will always catch it.

 LetsEncrypt certificates cannot be found when running as a web user